svof/svof/Developer_readme.md

     svo (enchanter)                                       = Jenny's enchanter addon
     svo (fishdist)                                        = Trilliana's fishing distance addon svo (inker)                                           = Inker addon
-    svo (install me in module manager)                    = The core system functions to install/uninstall modules, initialization, updates, classchange for multiclass, event handlers, utilities and other things necessary for the system to function.
+    svo (core)                                            = The core system functions to install/uninstall modules, initialization, updates, classchange for multiclass, event handlers, utilities and other things necessary for the system to function.
                                                             Also contains a few scripting examples.